 What are the Main Causes of Motorcycle Accidents in Florida?

 With warm weather and sunshine year-round, Floridians often want to spend all of their time outdoors — including their time on the road.
 So, it makes sense that motorcycles are a common mode of transportation here.
 But, while they provide a seemingly fun and breezy alternative to driving a car, motorcycles can be extremely dangerous if you don’t know the proper way to ride them.
-Adding that fact that a motorcycle can be hard for other motorists to see, and there is little protection between the biker and the road, accidents with injuries involving motorcycles are very common in the Sunshine State.
+Adding that fact that a motorcycle can be hard for other motorists to see, and there is little protection between the biker and the road, Gainesville motorcycle accidents with injuries are very common.
 Here, we look at the main causes of motorcycle accidents in Florida.

 There are many different ways drivers can be negligent.
 Drivers can fail to use a blinker, can be driving under the influence, or simply driving recklessly.
 But the most common cause of negligence involving motorcycles is speeding.
 Because motorcycles are harder to see than cars, a speeding driver may not see a motorcycle and have a harder time stopping when they do.